Judit Prat

 Data analysis with current surveys

 A major part of my research has consisted of extracting cosmological information from large-scale structure and weak gravitational lensing measurements.
 In particular I have used observations from the Dark Energy Survey (DES), a photometric galaxy survey that covers ~5000 sq. deg. of the southern sky, and that has measured the positions and shapes of over one hundred million galaxies.
 Specifically, I have been part of the core team that has performed a so-called 3x2pt analysis, which stands for the combination of three two point correlation functions: one from position-position correlations (galaxy clustering), one from shear-shear correlations (cosmic shear), and one from position-shear correlations (galaxy-galaxy lensing).
-Below you can find some of the main results of the DES Y3 3x2pt analysis:
+I recently wrote a review that summarizes the status of current results and is accessible as a first entry read for students or researchers who are interested in weak lensing cosmology.
+Here you can also find some of the main results of the DES Y3 3x2pt analysis:

 • Dark Energy Survey Year 3 Results: Cosmological Constraints from Galaxy Clustering and Weak Lensing.